Agitators

 You will learn:

-The goals of emulsification are:
+The objectives of emulsification include:

-Mechanical emulsification is based on three theories:
+Mechanical emulsification relies on three fundamental theories:

 An essential part of the emulsion process is stabilization, which is especially true for pharmaceuticals.
 Most emulsions are thermodynamically unstable and will separate over time.
 This aspect of emulsions necessitates the proper choice of an emulsifier to ensure long lasting stability.